RobynLlama/Ostranauts.Deduplicator/README.md

 Ostranauts De-duplicator is a BepInEx plugin that runs just after you load your save and scans the player condition list for duplicates.
 It uses a basic heuristic to determine if two conditions are equal since conditions can have magnitudes baked into their names, for example `DcFatigue01` and `DcFatigue02` are the same condition with different names and would be detected.

 > [!IMPORTANT]
 > This plugin's whitelist is a WIP and neither perfect nor complete at this time.
-When you start a new game you may see "Removed duplicate condition" in the log for your player character.
+When you load a save you may see "Removed duplicate condition" in the log for your player character.
 If it looks like something important was removed, exit the game without saving and disable the mod, then report the condition that was removed in an issue or in the mod's thread in the Ostranauts discord server.

 ## Installing